Reupholstering Mustang Seats

 To do a true restoration, you’ll want to find a match to your upholstery.
 Unfortunately, for interiors there aren’t particularly obvious names.
 What was listed as blue for one year might not even be close to next year’s blue.

-Though the first generation of Mustang was only in production for a decade, there were a lot of interior options that changed dramatically every year.
+Though the first generation of Mustang was only in production for a decade, there were a lot of interior color options that changed dramatically every year.
 Further complicating matters, the Mustang was in such immediate demand that factory workers were hard pressed to keep up with orders, and there are many stories of a Mustang being created with parts that weren’t supposed to be used yet.

 Consequently, while this guide is a good indicator of what colors were available and we’ve worked hard to ensure that it’s accurate, there are some anomalies that are impossible to account for.
 Further complicating things, if you’re trying to match your existing upholstery, it’s possible it’s faded enough in the half-a-century it’s been around that it no longer precisely matches what it would have looked like new from the factory.